MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Part1/content.md

 We setup `gridArray` and store the `noTile` value for each index.
 Then we call `spawnStartTiles` to get our first two tiles spawned.

-These were a lot of steps!
-But we have only built the functionality to spawn start tiles, we have implemented many methods that we will be reusing moving forward.

 **Now it is time to run the app and check if everything worked out.** When the app started you should see something similar to this:

 ![](./Simulator_spawning.png)

-Two spawned tiles!
-Well done!
-We added a lot of code in this step.

 We set up the basic project in this step.
 We added the data model for our game and already included a system that allows to add tiles with animations. **Well done!**